akashdas765/LuddyHackathon2K25/README.md

   Calculates various technical indicators and synthesizes them into a single trend score.
 An optional LLM provides short reasoning about the trend.

 - **Risk Assessment**
-  Measures annualized volatility, Value at Risk (VaR), maximum drawdown, and parses recent news headlines via Finnhub API.
+  Measures annualized volatility, Value at Risk (VaR), and maximum drawdown, and parses recent news headlines via Finnhub API.
 An LLM can produce a “news-based risk score.”

 - **Forecasting**
   Predicts the stock’s closing price over the next 3 months using **ExponentialSmoothing**.
-Summarizes the forecast using an LLM-generated explanation.
+Summarize the forecast using an LLM-generated explanation.

 - **Decision Making**
   Aggregates the above agents’ results to suggest a final trading action: **BUY**, **SELL**, or **HOLD**.